Limited Time Offer

 Choose Mini-Split If:

-• Willing to invest more upfront for long-term savings
+• Willing to invest more upfront for 15-20 year savings

 Choose Central AC If: